xuru/pyvisdk/docs/source/do/host_diagnostic_partition_create_option.rst

     .. py:attribute:: diagnosticType

-        Indicates the type of the diagnostic partition to be created.
+        Indicates the type of the diagnostic partition to be created.See DiagnosticPartitionType

     .. py:attribute:: disk